 1. Fire Alarm Pull Station Obstruction and Improper Installation

 The two most commonly found fire alarm pull station code violations include obstruction and incorrect installation height.
 Facilities usually block pull stations with furniture, plants, boxes, inventory etc. Although this violates the code that states pull stations must be easy to spot, access, and remain unobstructed at all times.
 NFPA 72, 2013 requires a semiannual visual inspection.
 But you can easily prevent this fire alarm pull station deficiency by training your facility’s team to regularly check up on pull stations.
 Additionally, make sure your manual fire alarm boxes locations are no less than 42in. and no more than 48in. from the floor.
 You’ll only have to check on this once, unless you have new pull stations installed in your facility.

 Smoke detectors produce false alarms when dust or bugs clog up their chamber.
 Double check your service contract and make sure your fire alarm contractor performs smoke detector sensitivity testing every 2 years.
 This test requires technicians to clean out the smoke detector’s chamber and ensure it’s free from any dust or particles.
 If construction or any event creates a dusty environment, temporarily cover smoke detectors to prevent particle build-up.
 This ensures your detectors remain fully operational in between smoke detector sensitivity testing.

 3. Fire Alarm Low Battery

 Fire alarm panel batteries are a secondary source of power that keeps your system running even if the primary source fails.
 A low battery can occur at any time.
 The batteries life span depends on how often it’s used as the primary power source.
 According to NFPA 72, 2013 lead acid-type batteries require an annual replacement.
-Additionally, replace batteries according to the manufacture’s specifications.
+Additionally, replace batteries according to the manufacturer’s specifications.
 To prevent low battery fire alarm deficiencies, check on your fire alarm panel.
 Most panels will indicate whether one of your fire alarm batteries is running low.